-While on the set of the Robert Rodriguez film “Desperado”, Angel spotted her first non-linear editing system.
+While on set for the Robert Rodriguez film “Desperado,” Angel spotted her first non-linear editing system.
 In 1996, Angel returned to school to study, multimedia production.
 As a media producer, she completed work for a variety of high profile clients.
-As her skillset grew, so did her desire to connect to her community.
+As her skill set grew, so did her desire to connect to her community.
 In 2004, a blog she started with her creative partner, became a popular online cultural exchange that encouraged people to express themselves artistically.
-In 2009, Angel began her journey of self-discovery and health, hence her own blog, www.AngelAwakened.com, was born.
+In 2009, Angel began her self-discovery journey and health; hence her blog, www.AngelAwakened.com, was born.

-Today, Angel is a motivational speaker, a transformational life coach and a community advocate.
-On any given weekend Angel spends in Los Angeles, you will find her serving the homeless, fundraising for the many causes she supports or simply catching up with her family.
+Today, Angel is a motivational speaker, a transformational life coach, and a community advocate.
+On any given weekend, you might find Angel serving the homeless, fundraising for the many causes she supports, or simply catching up with her family.
 Her ability to reach out to communities all over the world is a gift and her calling.
-With humor, humility and relatable vulnerability, Angel is able to reach across the chasms that separate communities.
+With humor, humility, and relatable vulnerability, Angel can reach across the chasms that separate communities.
 Angel travels the world but can be found online on a weekly live chat with her fans.
 Her message is always simple.
-“No matter where you have been, master your mind and you can live the life of your dreams.”
+“No matter where you have been, master your mind, and you can live the life of your dreams.”